BIGJRA/BIGJRA.github.io/reborn.md

     - Destiny Bond

 These things are tough but a powerful Ground-type sweeper can probably do the trick.
 Once you win, Sandy will leave.

+Relationship Point Choices:
+- Help Sandy in the WTC (-1 Adrienn)

 While we're down here, we can use the GUM Key that we got earlier.
 In the upper-right hand side of the Central Obsidia Water Grid you'll notice a locked door which we can now open.
 There is a puzzle beyond.